alessio-ca/rl_an_introduction_solutions/README.md

 This repository contains my solutions to the Exercises in the book "Reinforcement Learning - An Introduction (Second Edition)" by Sutton and Barto.

 Solutions to the coding exercises are provided as Jupyter Notebooks.

+If you would like to point out mistakes or discuss a particular solution, feel free to raise an issue :)